The SPROG family of DCC devices

 This is probably the most common question.

-SPROG waits for the computer to tell it what to do.
-Assuming all the installation process works well, plugging in the SPROG to the USB port will enable access.
 The Red light on SPROG will be steady, showing you have power to SPROG, but not yet to the track.

 So, after all that, you would really like to know: -

-which PORT has SPROG connected to it.correct
+Which PORT has SPROG connected to it.correct port

 USB SPROGs use Virtual COMport drivers.
 These present the SPROG device as a "Port" on the computer.